-Increased regulation on building or environmental standards, health and safety or planning matters could impose additional costs.
+Increased regulation on building or environmental standards, health and safety or planning matters could impose additional costs which we assess to be immaterial.
+In particular new energy performance standards will become obligatory in 2028 for all new residential lettings in the UK.

-Careful monitoring of developments in legislation with the help of our professional advisers
+- Careful monitoring of developments in legislation with the help of our professional advisers - Concentrating new acquisitions in areas which are not subject to rent control or other adverse regulation